Montana off from competition until hosting Washington State on Jan. 31

 Montana women vs. Northern Colorado (4/7/12)

-The 2012-13 season is Steve Ascher's fifth year as head women's tennis coach at the University of Montana.
-Hired in the summer of 2008, Ascher, the 2012 Big Sky Conference Coach of the Year, quickly has turned the Grizzlies into one of the top programs in the Big Sky.
+The 2013-14 season is Steve Ascher's sixth year as head women's tennis coach at the University of Montana.
+Ascher, the 2012 Big Sky Conference Coach of the Year, was hired in the summer of 2008.

 Ascher is a believer in former Florida State football coach Bobby Bowden's aphorism that turning a program into a champion requires four steps: lose big, lose close, win close, win big.